ArtifactDB/gobbler/README.md

   Each of these properties has the same type as described [above](#permissions).
   If any property is missing, the value in the existing permissions is used.

-On success, the permissions in the registry are modified and a JSON formatted file will be created in `responses` with the `type` property set to `SUCCESS`..
+On success, the permissions in the registry are modified and a JSON formatted file will be created in `responses` with the `status` property set to `SUCCESS`..

 ### Handling probation